 Your child will be required to read and complete spelling homework everyday.
 Homework needs to be checked by a family member every night.
-Updates, letters, and announcements will also be sent home with your child.
+Updates, letters, and announcements will also be sent home with your child and updated on the classroom website.
 I cannot stress enough how much better students do in class when they read at home.

-Please to explain to your child that not all words have Antonyms.
+Please explain to your child that not all words have synon Antonyms.
 Students will recieve spelling homework on Monday.
 All spelling activities will be on one worksheet.
-Students can work on the homework at their own pacing.
-Spelling homework will be turned in on Friday.
-Homework will be graded as 10% of the students' final grade.
+Students can work on the homework at their own pacing or separate sheet of paper.
+Spelling homework should beturned in on Friday.
+Homework will account for 10% of the students' final grade.

 Spelling Homework (15-20 minutes daily)

-Wednesday: Choose 10 spelling words and write a sentence for each word.
+Monday: Choose 8 spelling words and write a sentence for each word

 Read at Home (30 minutes daily) Don’t have a book at home?
-Borrow a book from the school or classroom library Go to the local library and check out a book Go to http://www.storylineonline.net
+Borrow a book from the classroom library, visit the local library or check out http://www.storylineonline.net

 In class students will work hard to....